 Updated September 6th, 2020

 The human race has a long-standing and genuinely fascinating relationship with the cannabis plant.
 Many historians believe hemp, a variation of cannabis, to be among the first plants ever to be cultivated and harvested by man, long before beans, grains, or any other staple crop.
 Regardless of these deep roots (no pun intended), our scientific understanding of these plants has only recently begun to take shape.
-In this article, we meet the godfather of modern-day medical cannabis and the pioneer of CBD research, Dr. Raphael Mechoulam.
+In this article, we meet the godfather of modern-day wellness cannabis and the pioneer of CBD research, Dr. Raphael Mechoulam.

 DR. RAPHAEL MECHOULAM: THE UNBEATEN PATH